AXE CORDWOOD CHALLENGE 2017

 Participants videos, pictures and a few thoughts and notes

 The axe cordwood challenge for 2017 concluded in the second week of June 2017.
 The challenge was to cut a quantity of wood with axes only, no saws allowed except for back cuts in felling where necessary for safety’s sake.
 Minimum quantity was 1/4 cord, which gets you mention on this page and in whatever videos I do.
-1/2 cord gets a leather badge which I haven’t made yet, because of course I have to do everything the hard way by making the tools I need and such.
-1 full cord or more gets the badge, plus a pocket strop made with all hand processed and gathered materials from here on the homestead.
-I have a video series following that process.
+1/2 cord gets a leather badge which I haven’t made yet, because of course I have to do everything the hard way by making the tools and materials I need and such.
+It will be worth the wait though!
+1 full cord or more gets a leather badge, plus a pocket strop made with all hand processed and gathered materials from here on the homestead.
+I have a video series following that process, which is still in progress.
 Down below are the people who finished the challenge.
 If I missed you, please let me know.

 As far as I could tell, everyone had fun (or something like it lol) and learned a lot.
 Among the participants that posted video footage (most of them), progress in general competency, aim and efficiency was usually fairly obvious.
 That was the point after all, to improve our axe skills by immersion.
 But, there are broader motivations to the cordwood challenge as well.